Schinzel/web-blocks/thoughts.md

 # To do
-- Project need to be in one dir.
-I.e. io.schinzel.[something]
 - Error handling with html
 - A common JavaScript class to send data to the server with
   - Error handling
   - Success handling
   - browser console logging
 - Name(s) of this project/frameworks
+  - Project need to be in one dir.
+I.e. io.schinzel.[something]
 - Create a new public repo
-- Tester & doc
 - Create a human-readable html page-that contains documentation of all the endpoints

 # Maybe to do